fenago/generative-adversarial-networks/chapter_05/Lab_3.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/`

-### Chapter 5
-How to Implement GAN Hacks to
-Train Stable Models
+## How to Implement GAN Hacks to Train Stable Models

 Generative Adversarial Networks, or GANs, are challenging to train.
 This is because the architecture involves both a generator and a discriminator model that compete in a zero-sum game.
 It means that improvements to one model come at the cost of a degrading of performance